apache/trafficcontrol/docs/source/development/traffic_monitor.rst

 Aggregated Stat Data
 --------------------
-The Stat pipeline Manager is responsible for aggregating stats from all :term:`cache server` s, into :term:`Delivery Service`\ s statistics.
+The Stat pipeline Manager is responsible for aggregating stats from all :term:`cache server` s, into :term:`Delivery Services` statistics.
 This is done via a call to ``traffic_monitor/deliveryservice/stat.go:CreateStats()``.

 Aggregated Availability Data
 ----------------------------